MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

   In this example, the assumption that 1,000 I/O can be handled will be made.

 - **PCI bus –** This is an often overlooked component.
 In this example, this will not be the bottleneck; however as systems scale up, it can become a bottleneck.
 For reference, a 32 bit PCI bus operating at 33Mhz can in theory transfer 133 MBps of data.
 Following is the equation:
-  > 32 bits &divide; 8 bits per byte &times; 33 MHz = 133 MBps.
+  > 32 bits ÷ 8 bits per byte × 33 MHz = 133 MBps.

   Note that is the theoretical limit; in reality only about 50% of the maximum is actually reached, although in certain burst scenarios, 75% efficiency can be obtained for short periods.

-  A 66Mhz 64-bit PCI bus can support a theoretical maximum of (64 bits &divide; 8 bits per byte &times; 66 Mhz) = 528 MBps.
+  A 66Mhz 64-bit PCI bus can support a theoretical maximum of (64 bits ÷ 8 bits per byte × 66 Mhz) = 528 MBps.
 Additionally, any other device (such as the network adapter, second SCSI controller, and so on) will reduce the bandwidth available as the bandwidth is shared and the devices will contend for the limited resources.

 After analysis of the components of this storage subsystem, the spindle is the limiting factor in the amount of I/O that can be requested, and consequently the amount of data that can transit the system.
 Specifically, in an AD DS scenario, this is 100 random I/O per second in 8 KB increments, for a total of 800 KB per second when accessing the Jet database.
 Alternatively, the maximum throughput for a spindle that is exclusively allocated to log files would suffer the following limitations: 300 sequential I/O per second in 8 KB increments, for a total of 2400 KB (2.4 MB) per second.